manheim/docker-helpers/README.md

 ## Usage

-Turning on output stream requires that ENV['DEBUG'] be defined.
-Then you can pass the output stream to a Docker::Image.build method to receive output form the image build process.
+You can use the Docker::Helpers.get_image method and the output stream will be initialized automatically.
+Only the DEBUG ENV var is required to turn on the docker build output.

 # Example